anuragcar/anuragcar/README.md

-<h3>I'm Anurag, a fixed income trader with expertise in Python.</h3>
+<h3>I'm Anurag Kar, a trader with a specialization in Python and Python frameworks.</h3>

 📫:&nbsp;&nbsp;anurag@anuragkar.dev